eriuni/paga-ime-v2/README.md

 # Paga-ime version 2

-# A simple web aplication to show the net or gross salary for the albanians employees.
+# A simple web aplication to convert the gross salary to net salary or vice-versa for the albanians employees.